 Tip 1: Invitations

-The first thing you’ll do is set the stage for your vintage inspired holiday cocktail party, and this happens before guests even begin to arrive.
+The first thing you’ll do is set the stage for your retro cocktail party, and this happens before guests even begin to arrive.
 Start with a vintage looking invitation so your guests are clear up front exactly the type of party you are hosting.
 Encourage 50’s and 60’s inspired cocktail attire if you want to get people into the spirit of the night.
 Use a retro style invitation like the one below from Jennifer at Sugar & Spice on Etsy.
 It’s absolutely perfect for a retro holiday cocktail party!

 Jennifer’s work is beautiful.
 Check out this invitation as well as all of the other fabulous creations in her shop!